DickinsonCollege/FarmData2/CONTRIBUTING.md

 #### Bug Reports ####

-If you are are a user of FarmData2 and discover something that doesn't seem to be working correctly:
+If you are are a user of FarmData2 and discover something that doesn't seem to be working correctly you can:

+  * Reach out to the community on the [Zulip Developer Stream](https://farmdata2.zulipchat.com/#narrow/stream/271292-developers) to discuss what you have found and how to proceed.
-  * Search the [Issue Tracker] to see if it has been reported already.
+  * Search the [Issue Tracker] to see if the bug has been reported already.
     * If it has, add a confirmed sighting or any additional information you have by commenting on the ticket.
     * If it has not, open a new ticket and give a description of the issue, identify the platform on which you are running FarmData2 and describe the steps someone can use to observe the bug.

 [Issue Tracker]: https://github.com/DickinsonCollege/FarmData2/issues

 #### Feature Requests ####

-If you are are a user of FarmData2 and have a new feature you would like to see:
+If you are are a user of FarmData2 and have a new feature you would like to see you can:

+  * Reach out to the community on the [Zulip Developer Stream](https://farmdata2.zulipchat.com/#narrow/stream/271292-developers) to discuss the feature you'd like to see and how to proceed.
   * Search the [Issue Tracker] to see if the feature, or something close, has already been suggested by someone.
     * If it has, add a comment lending support and possibly refining or giving your perspective on the idea.
     * If it has not, open a new ticket and give a description of the new feature you would like to see.

 #### Issue Gardening ####